 - 1. To introduce the implausibility of each idiom, the first page includes a colorful illustration of the literal meaning of the phrase (most illustrations retrieved from Depositphotos.com). - 2.
 First-page text affirms the possibility of a face value interpretation and uses respectful humor to discuss and challenge the illustration. - 3.
-An identical illustration in black and white appears on the second page to create a coloring opportunity (I used the Clip2Comic app for that!). - Accompanying second page text shares accurate information, including the historical roots (if available) and current meaning of each phrase.
+An identical illustration in black and white appears on the second page to create a coloring opportunity. - 4.
+Accompanying second page text shares accurate information, including the historical roots (if available) and current meaning of each phrase.